- 23 June 2017

-Visa partners Validus to provide virtual card solutions to SMEs
+Visa & Validus partner to provide virtual card solutions for SMEs

 As published in SMB World Asia: